ChocolaKuma/Pygame-VN-Template/README.txt

 Charter Sprites ae stored under "i_happy.png"

-So far this is kinda cluncky but Ill be tweaking it soon
+So far this is kinda cluncky but Ill be tweaking it soon   EDIT:This Has Been Droped

 Best of luck,
 Johnathan Hinebrook (juggalojohn)